 Figure 1 – Bellamy’s Share Price Chart

-Our potential class action would be on behalf of shareholders who bought shares in Bellamy’s between 14 April 2016 and 9 December 2016 and held any of those shares until at least 1 December 2016.
-If Bellamy’s knew, or ought to have known, about the expected impact of the regulatory changes in China and it failed to adequately disclose this information, then investors who bought ordinary shares of Bellamy’s may have paid too much and should be compensated.
+If Bellamy’s knew, or ought to have known, about the expected impact of the regulatory changes in China and failed to provide adequate, timely disclosure of this information then investors who bought ordinary shares of Bellamy’s during the Claim Period may have paid an inflated price for Bellamy’s shares and be entitled to compensation.

 Maurice Blackburn’s class action record is second to none